Advancing today’s discoveries to improve health for all.

 Clinical and Translational Science Research Program

 The 2025 award will fund a highly meritorious interdisciplinary clinical and translational science (CTS) projects.
-We are seeking competitive proposals that develop equitable AI tools that address health disparities and advance health equity.
+We are seeking competitive proposals that develop AI tools that improve the pace and quality of clinical and translational research (CTR) to improve health for all.

 One new grant is awarded per year, for a total of seven funded projects.